 If you’re an adult, you should have this vaccine if:

 In Alberta, a dTap vaccine is recommended in every pregnancy.
-It’ll help protect your baby during their first few months of life, especially against pertussis.
+It helps protect your baby during their first few months of life, especially against pertussis.
 It is best if you get the dTap vaccine when you are between 27 and 32 weeks pregnant.
-If you’re outside of this time, talk to your healthcare provider as you may also get it earlier or later in your pregnancy.
+If you’re outside of this time, talk to your healthcare provider because you may also get this vaccine earlier or later in your pregnancy.

-If you had your routine immunizations on schedule, you need an extra dose (booster) of dTap:
+If you had your routine immunizations on schedule, you need an extra dose (booster) of dTap at the following times:

 If you’re healthy and get all of the recommended doses, the protection is:

 It’s important to get booster doses because the protection may weaken over time.

 Grade 9 students can get the vaccine in school.
 Parents and guardians will get information about tetanus, diphtheria, pertussis, and the vaccine.
 If you want your child to get the vaccine in school, you must fill out the consent form and return it to the school.